aws/sagemaker-jumpstart-industry-pack/docs/source/notebooks/index.rst

-The following example notebooks show how to use the SageMaker JumpStart Industry Python SDK to run processing jobs for loading finance documents, parsing texts, computing scores based on NLP score types, creating a multimodal (TabText) dataset, train a model on the multimodal dataset, and deploy the model to make predictions.
+The following example notebooks show how to use the SageMaker JumpStart Industry Python SDK to run processing jobs for loading finance documents, parsing texts, computing scores based on NLP score types, and creating a multimodal (TabText) dataset.
+Using the processed and enhanced multimodal dataset, you'll learn how to train BERT language models and deploy them to make predictions.

 .. note::